alexlstanton/alexlstanton/README.md

 I like to dream, design and then actually build shit.
 Everything Digital.
 Physical stuff.
 Teams.
 Businesses that make lots of money and Non-Profits that improve my community.

 Started in early 2000s LAMP stack dev, did cloud and cybersecurity before it was cool.
 Accidentally built an MSP that became a MSSP and rolled it into a national PE-backed platform.
+Accepted the corporate CTO/CIO role and spent three years building out the second largest MSP/MSSP Platform in North America, heavily involved in M&A pipeline and integration, with responsibility for 25 OpCos, 1200 employees, doing $250M top-line.
+That's responsibility for IT and cybersecurity for 5000 SME's and their 120K+ end users by the time I left.
 Now advise startups, preach on cybersecurity and business culture (yes, they can be synergistic. yes, I used synergistic).
 Exploring the future of AI and Innovation leadership.

 This exists to help collaborators, founders, and future partners get a sense of how I work, my values, and how to best engage with me— professionally and personally.